Chopper1337/blog/output/posts/youtube/index.md

 ## Other options

-These are only the apps *I* use for YouTube.
+FreeTube and NewPipe are only *my* preferred clients.
 There are plenty of other alternatives, particularly on Android:

 * [GrayJay](https://grayjay.app/)
 * [SkyTube](https://github.com/SkyTubeTeam/SkyTube)